fal-works/wronganswer/README.md

 ### Caveats

+- As you can see by the `help` command, this works only for wronganswer modules!
+- Also avoid importing particular functions/variables directly.
 - `using` statements are not yet supported.
 - Make sure that the emitted code is working properly before submitting it.